 This series was only a natural result of being by the lakeshore at dawn when birds flock to the shores, sometimes by the hundreds.

-By capturing these birds in flight in a more artistic fashion through long exposure panning—similar to my Abstract Series—I can depict their movement with a more ethereal expression.
+By capturing these birds in flight in a more artistic fashion through long exposure panning—similar to my Abstraction Series—I can depict their movement with a more ethereal expression.